10-12-2019, 16º 03.901N 52º 18.597W

 The last night we sailed into a new time zone, GMT-4, the same time zone that is used in Saint Lucia and the rest of the Caribbean, at least the islands we plan to visit.

-We also got a couple of squalls with a lot of rain and wind (35 knots) and since we can furl our sails from cockpit and are reaching, its easy for one person to reef the genoa and the main.
+We also got a couple of squalls with a lot of rain and wind (35 knots) and since we can furl our sails from the cockpit and are reaching, it’s easy for one person to reef the genoa and the main.

 Today we have good wind for reaching along our route, we can sail almost parallel to the route in 20 knots of wind.
-The sun is mostly behind clouds but its still warm, around 30, so we drink a lot of water.
-Speaking of water, our water maker suddenly stopped when we was producing the daily amount of water.
+The sun is mostly behind clouds but it’s still warm, around 30, so we drink a lot of water.
+Speaking of water, our water maker suddenly stopped when we were producing the daily amount of water.
 Maybe we have got seaweed in the strainer for the water intake.
-Since we always have full water tank, we have plenty of water for the rest of the sailing to Saint Lucia.
-Will check the strainer and test the water maker after that, more in next blog.
-Now Johan is serving dinner so its time to stop writing.
+Since we always have a full water tank, we have plenty of water for the rest of the sailing to Saint Lucia.
+Will check the strainer and test the water maker after that, more in the next blog.
+Now Johan is serving dinner so it’s time to stop writing.

 12-12-2019, 15º 01.291N 57º 39.877W

 180 nm left before we make landfall